Ishmael son of Nethaniah: The assassination of Gedaliah

-Ishmael was a soldier, described as a ‘captain of the forces’ (2 Kings 25:23; and Jeremiah 41:3).
+Ishmael was a soldier, described as a "captain of the forces" (2 Kings 25:23; and Jeremiah 41:3).
 Together with a number of other such captains, Ishmael emerges from the surrounding open country (Jeremiah 40:7) and makes his way to Mizpah, a city in Benjamin, after Gedaliah is appointed governor.
-Although the forces were likely to have been those dispersed by the Babylonian army after the fall of Jerusalem (2 Kings 25:5), it is possible that these ‘captains’ had become local warlords or heads of semi-autonomous militia during the intervening period.
+Although the forces were likely to have been those dispersed by the Babylonian army after the fall of Jerusalem (2 Kings 25:5), it is possible that these captains had become local warlords or heads of semi-autonomous militia during the intervening period.

 In Jeremiah's account, Johanan son of Kareah learns of the plot, and tries to warn Gedaliah.
-When his warning is ignored, he urges Gedaliah, in ‘private talks’ (Jeremiah 40:15-16), to let him kill Ishmael - a request the governor refuses, believing the rumours to be a lie.
+When his warning is ignored, he urges Gedaliah, in "private talks" (Jeremiah 40:15-16), to let him kill Ishmael - a request the governor refuses, believing the rumours to be a lie.
 Commentators have noted Gedaliah's lack of political acumen in the face of the looming threat, despite his seeming desire to do the best for his beleaguered people (Jeremiah 40:9).

-Ishmael is described as approaching Gedaliah with ten men, and striking him down while a New Year feast is in progress (2 Kings 25:25) – a gross offence against prevailing customs of hospitality at the time.
+Ishmael is described as approaching Gedaliah with ten men, and striking him down while a Rosh Hashanah feast is in progress (2 Kings 25:25) – a gross offence against prevailing customs of hospitality at the time.
 Judeans and Chaldeans with him (whether the latter are officials or soldiers is unclear – the II Kings and Jeremiah accounts differ on this point) are also slaughtered.
 Jeremiah suggests Ishmael's offence is further compounded by his slaughter of another group of men, pilgrims who arrive shortly afterwards from towns in the centre of the former kingdom of Israel, and are apparently in mourning (Jeremiah 41:7), possibly for the destruction of the Temple.
 All but ten of them are slaughtered and thrown into a cistern, the ten being spared because they have access to otherwise scarce food supplies (Jeremiah 41:8).
 After this fresh slaughter, Ishmael and his band make their way towards Ammon, with hostages from Mizpah.
 But before they get there, they are engaged in battle by Johanan son of Kareah at Gibeon, a place which in the time of Jeremiah already resonated with previous acts of treachery for the Israelites.
 Ishmael's band releases the hostages, but he himself escapes with eight of his men (Jeremiah 41:15).
 At this point he disappears from the biblical narrative.